MISTY MOUNTAIN METAPHORS

 “Six gashes cross de back, ah know’se ’t already Betty,” spoke a man below, who took the basket and placed it atop his shoulder.

 “But is youse not hongry?!”
 He asked, in a deep tone so raspy that it sounded like his voice had been marinated, for years, in syrup and cigarettes.
 He arched his back, and though crooked and stout, was able to keep his shoulders balanced with the weight of the basket.
-The man’s dark skin shown many wrinkles and his eyes, glossy and teary like a bulldog, convinced one that each fold had a story.
+The mans dark skin shown many wrinkles and his eyes, glossy and teary like a bulldogs, convinced one that each fold had a story.

 “Ah’s workin’ Johnny.
 Naw ah ain’t hungry, but ah could shuh’ use some ah dat wahtah.
 How bout’chu head o’er ’n fetch us some muh, yessuh?”

 “Oh sho’ thang Betty,” he fired, while slowly lowering the basket and its contents back down to the ground.
 Then he turned and went on with a metal pitcher in hand over to the wagon, which staked itself into the soil a few dozen trees away.
 There, rested on its wooden frame, stood an old whiskey barrel.
 Johnny reached down to its spicket and began filling the pitcher, keeping his gaze below.
-On the side of the barrel, painted in a red brighter than a ripe watermelon, read “COLOREDS WATER”.
+On the side of the barrel, painted in a red brighter than a ripe watermelon, read “DIRTY N*****S WATER”.

 He quickly made his way back to Betty, kicking up dirt over the rotting fruit around him, but never saying a word to the other workers.
 For the shade kept everyone reserved to only those under the same tree.